 From 1933 (when Adolf Hitler, y’mach sh’mo, was appointed as Chancellor of Germany, y’mach sh’mo) until 1939 (when Nazi Germany, y’mach sh’mo, changed its solution to the “Jewish Problem” from Mass Expulsion to Mass Extermination in reaction to the collective refusal, with the exception of the Dominican Republic, subsequently joined by the Philippines, of the World's other nations, including the United States, at the 1938 Evian Conference to accept even modest Jewish immigration emanating from the territories then controlled by Nazi Germany, y’mach sh’mo, and when Great Britain, as Mandatory trustee, in abject contravention of the dictates of Morality as well as its legal obligations to the Jewish people under the Mandate for Palestine, issued its infamous Palestine White Paper of 1939, which severely restricted Jewish immigration to the Land of Israel in an effort -- largely unsuccessful -- to wean the Arab populations of Mandatory Palestine and the larger Middle East away from their open support of Nazi Germany, y’mach sh’mo, as the latter was beginning its conquest of Europe), Jews still had a window of opportunity -- albeit subject to British whim -- to escape the full brunt of the Destruction by fleeing to Mandatory Palestine (which, under God’s Protection, remained unscathed by the Shoah, although it did suffer from periodic Arab terrorism and British indifference thereto).
 But, too few heeded the signs.
 After that, virtually all avenues of escape were closed.
 And, while the fires of the Shoah yet consumed Europe's Jewry, Great Britain ruthlessly implemented its illegal White Paper, this despite the fact that the League of Nations had refused to approve it.
 In furtherance thereof, Great Britain barred tens of thousands of Jewish refugees from the gates of Mandatory Palestine during the Shoah; and it forced them, at the point of a gun, to return to those very lands where only annihilation awaited them.
 So it was that, at the malevolent hands of Great Britain, the internationally-sanctioned Jewish homeland was closed to Jewish immigration during the Jewish people's time of greatest need for sanctuary.
 The Shoah thereafter consumed more than six million of our fellow Jews, including approximately 1.5 million children.
 Love of the Exile -- which, of psychological necessity, had produced a misplaced trust in the benevolence of the Gentile nations -- had sealed their fate.

 While the Shoah did not create the State of Israel, the absence of the State of Israel did create the Shoah.
-It is often alleged that the existence of the modern State of Israel was the direct result of the Shoah; but this is certainly False.
-For, Israel exists neither due to Europe's alleged guilty conscience over its complicity in the Shoah nor due to United Nations General Assembly Resolution 181 (commonly known as the Palestine Partition Plan) issued in the wake of the Shoah -- which resolution was nonetheless rejected by the Arab leadership of Mandatory Palestine as well as by each and every Arab and (non-Arab) Muslim state which was then a member of the United Nations -- but due only to the fact that the God of Israel enabled the renascent Jewish State to militarily defeat the seven Arab states which, together with local Arab militias drawn from Arab-populated communities throughout the Land of Israel, had subsequently sought to annihilate the Jewish State from the face of the Earth.
-Yet, it is undeniably True that the Shoah was the direct result of the non-existence of the modern State of Israel.
+It is often alleged that the existence of the State of Israel was the direct result of the Shoah; but this is certainly False.
+For, Israel exists neither due to Europe's alleged guilty conscience over its complicity in the Shoah nor due to United Nations General Assembly Resolution 181 (commonly known as the Palestine Partition Plan) issued in the wake of the Shoah -- which resolution was nonetheless rejected by the Arab leadership of Mandatory Palestine as well as by each and every Arab and (non-Arab) Muslim state which was then a member of the United Nations -- but due only to the fact that the God of Israel enabled the renascent Jewish State to militarily defeat the seven Arab states which, together with local Arab militias drawn from Arab-populated communities throughout the Land of Israel, subsequently sought to annihilate the Jewish State.
+Yet, it is undeniably True that the Shoah was the direct result of the non-existence of the State of Israel.
 For, had the Jewish State already existed when Nazi Germany, y’mach sh’mo, arose from the ashes of World War I, virtually all of those who perished in the Shoah would, instead, have been forcibly expelled by Nazi Germany, y’mach sh’mo, to a welcoming Israel; and, consequently, there would have been no Shoah.

 Jewish tradition informs us that the lives of our ancestors serve as guideposts for our own conduct.
 In our unending love for, and attachment to, the Exile, we are like our tribal ancestors who descended to the Land of Egypt and found such a good life waiting for them that they decided to permanently settle there.
 As the Torah relates: "Thus Israel settled in the Land of Egypt in the region of Goshen; they acquired property in it and they were fruitful and multiplied greatly."
 (Gen. 47:27); and: "The Children of Israel were fruitful, teemed, increased, and became strong -- very, very much so; and the Land [of Egypt] became filled with them."
 (Ex.
 1:7).
 God was displeased with our ancestors’ growing love of, and attachment to, Egypt; and, in order to remind our people that they should not regard Egypt as if it were Gan Eden, He created the geopolitical circumstances which induced the reigning Pharaoh, y’mach sh’mo, to fear and hate the Israelites.
 As the Torah relates: "And a new king arose over Egypt who did not know of Joseph.
 He said to his people, ‘Behold!
 The people -- the Children of Israel -- are more numerous and stronger than we.
 Come, let us outsmart it, lest it become [even more] numerous; and it may be that if a war will occur, it too may join our enemies, and wage war against us and go up from the Land.’
 So they appointed taskmasters over it in order to afflict it with their burdens … The Egyptians enslaved the Children of Israel with crushing harshness.
 They embittered their lives with hard work, with mortar and with bricks, and with every labor of the field; all of their labors which they imposed upon them [were] with crushing harshness."
 (Ex.
 1:8-14).
 What does the Torah mean when it states that the new Pharaoh "did not know of Joseph"?
 Since the survival of Egypt and, consequently, his own reign, were made possible only through the administrative skills of Joseph, the new Pharaoh was surely acquainted with the fame of Joseph.
 Rather, the Torah’s statement means that the new Pharaoh did not feel beholden to the Jewish people on account of the loyalty and accomplishments of Joseph.
 On the contrary, despite the accomplishments of Joseph, the new Pharaoh felt nothing but scorn for the Jewish people.
 Yet, even then, our ancestors did not desire to leave the Egyptian "paradise".
 As the Torah relates: "…and the Children of Israel groaned because of the work and they cried out.
 Their outcry because of the work went up to God."
 (Ex.
 2:23).
 They complained only because of the harshness of the work imposed upon them by the Egyptians and, accordingly, they cried to have their burdens lightened; but they had no desire to leave their Egyptian homes and Egyptian lives.
 Indeed, God redeemed Israel from slavery not because of their merit -- they had very little -- but only to sanctify His Own Name.
 As the Torah relates: "And Egypt shall know that I am HaShem, when I stretch out My Hand over Egypt; and I shall take the Children of Israel out from among them."
 (Ex.
 7:5); and: "HaShem spoke to Moses, saying, … ‘I will be glorified through Pharaoh and his entire army, and Egypt will know that I am Hashem.’"
 (Ex.
 14:1-4).
 Even against their will did God take our ancestors out of Egypt.
 As the Torah relates: "They [the Israelites] said to Moses, ‘Were there no graves in Egypt that you took us to die in the Wilderness?
 What is this that you have done to us to take us out of Egypt?
 Is this not the statement that we made to you in Egypt, saying, "Let us be, and we will serve Egypt"?
 For, it is better that we serve Egypt than that we should die in the Wilderness!’"
 (Ex.
 14:11-12); and: "The Children of Israel said to them [Moses and Aaron], ‘If only we had died by the Hand of HaShem in the Land of Egypt, as we sat by the pot of meat, when we ate bread to satiety, for you have taken us out to this Wilderness to kill this entire congregation by famine.’"
 (Ex.
 16:3); and: "The rabble that was among them cultivated a craving, and the Children of Israel also wept once more, and said, ‘Who will feed us meat?
 We remember the fish that we ate in Egypt free of charge, and the cucumbers, melons, leeks, onions, and garlic.
 But now, our life is parched, there is nothing; we have nothing to anticipate but the manna!’"
 (Num.
 11:4-6).